google/pcbdl/README.md

 The way one would use it would be to import a kicad schematic, annotate it with a few more classes (for BOM and ERC purposes, unless we can find a way to put all metadata in the kicad schematics).
 Then all exporting and analysis features of pcbdl can still be used.

 A kicad importer should be pretty trivial to implement. **TODO**

-## Examples

-Found in the `examples/` folder.
-Another way to make sure the enviroment is sane.
-One can just "run" any example schematic with python, add -i to do more analysis operations on the schematic.

-* `voltage_divider.py`: Very simple voltage divider
-* `class_a.py`: Class A transistor amplifier, a good example to how a complicatedish analog circuit would look like.
-* `servo_micro.py`: Servo micro schematics, reimplementation in pcbdl, [originally an 8 page pdf schematic](https://www.chromium.org/chromium-os/servo/servomicro).

 ## Support